Four-dimensional gradient Ricci solitons with (half) nonnegative isotropic curvature: 4D Gradient Steady Ricci solitons with (half) WPIC

 Therefore, $4|B|^2 +\frac{1}{4}R^2\leq R^2$ and

-This completes the proof of curvature bound $|Rm|\leq R$.
+This completes the proof of curvature bound.

 (b) Suppose that $g(t)$ has PIC.
+We prove 2-positive Ricci curvature by contradiction.
+We consider the quadratic form $Z:=RI-4\sqrt{B {}^tB}$, where $I$ is the 3 by 3 identity matrix.
+By part (a), we know that $Z\geq 0$ and that 2-positive Ricci curvature is equivalent to $Z>0$.
+Now, we denote the eigenvalues of $Z$ by

-We prove $Rc >0$ by contradiction.
-Assume that $Rc$ has a null eigenvector at some point $(x_0, t_0)$.
-Then, by a standard strong maximum principle argument (cf. \cite{Ha:93b}) and by observing that if $\Lambda_1=0$ attains its minimum at $(x_0, t_0)$, then we must have
+Assume that $Z$ has a null eigenvector at some space-time point $(x_0, t_0)$.
+Then, by using a similar argument as in the proof of \cite[Proposition 3.1(b)]{Cao-Xie}, we get a contradiction.
+Alternatively, by a standard strong maximum principle argument (cf. \cite{Ha:93b}), it follows from (\ref{eq:ODEofu}) that if $Z_1=0$ attains its minimum at $(x_0, t_0)$, we must have